4 Types of Communication To Use In The Workplace

 No matter what industry you work in, mastering the art of communication is crucial whether you’re assigning a task to your employees or outlining project objectives.
 How and what you say should go hand in hand.

 Communication can be critical when managing an hourly workforce with changing rosters, shift updates, season highs, and lows.
 In this post, we will provide four types of communication and why each one should be considered just as important as the other.

 Communication in the workplace can help nurture both individual and team success.
-When you instil the right communication skills, you can prevent misunderstandings, tension and help your employees work as a team.
+When you instil the right communication skills, you can prevent misunderstandings and tension and help your employees work as a team.

 A good leader knows how to use communication to build up their team, encourage growth and inspire their employees to share any concerns or questions they might have.
-While most people might think they are good at communicating, it should be a skill that is constantly worked on to receive the most benefits.
-Now let’s get into the four types of communication.
+While most people might think they are good at communicating, it should be a skill constantly worked on to receive the most benefits.
+So now, let’s get into the four types of communication.

 Verbal communication is likely the form of communication we feel we do well.
 In its essence, it is the transfer of information using language through speaking or sign language.
 We use verbal communication over the phone, on video, during presentations, and when we’re delegating tasks.

 Here are a few ways you can improve your verbal communication: